cmacalingasan24-71779/cmacalingasan24-71779/README.md

 ---
 <p>
-I’m Uirho, Second Year IT student who are far from being excillent in programming i am more Diving into the future of designing and web development.
+I’m UIrho, Second Year IT student who are far from being excillent in programming i am more Diving into the future of designing and web development.
 No experience in Coding but looking forward in creating a website.
 </p>